YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ### The structure of the parser: an overview

-We describe the structure of the formula parser, and then putting it in perspective, gently show how it works as enbaled by Camlp5.
+We describe the structure of the formula parser, and then putting it in perspective, gently show how it works as enabled by Camlp5.

 #### What we see